Governor Jerry Brown Signs California Homeowner Bill of Rights

 Our Attorneys are friendly and knowledgeable – providing consistently excellent communication with our clients.

-The office is centrally located in Pasadena, California with an extension office in Oxnard, California.
+The office is centrally located in Pasadena, California with an extension offices in Oxnard and Corona, California.

 Stephen R. Golden & Associates offers after hours and weekend appointments for our clients.